Building Collaborative Responses to Human Trafficking

 Human trafficking is modern-day slavery involving people being bought, sold, and forced into slave labor and/or sexual exploitation.
 The United Nations recently reported that four million people are traded each year against their will to work in servitude in their own country or around the globe.
 Many are trafficked into the United States.
 It’s estimated that eighty percent of trafficking victims are women and girls.

 FUTURES provides training and technical assistance to organizations seeking to work collaboratively to effectively respond to human trafficking in their communities.
 Our interactive training opportunities bring together professionals from law enforcement, immigration, and violence prevention in order to advance best practices in preventing trafficking and keeping victims safe.
 For additional information click here.

-To request technical assistance or for more information on the Building Collaborative Responses Project, please contact Monica Arenas at: firstname.lastname@example.org.
+To request technical assistance, resources, or for more information on the Building Collaborative Responses Project, please contact Monica Arenas at: email@example.com.

-A Building Collaborative Responses to Trafficked Victims of Domestic Violence and Sexual Assault Training is being planned for March 21-23, 2018 in Atlanta, GA (NEW DATE).
-Click here for registration form and flyer.
-For more information on other training opportunities or resources please reach out to Monica Arenas at email@example.com.
+A Building Collaborative Responses to Trafficked Victims of Domestic Violence and Sexual Assault Training took place in March 2018.
+For more information on other training opportunities or resources please reach out to Monica Arenas at firstname.lastname@example.org.

 Below are past recorded webinars organized through the Building Collaborative Responses Project: